alkesh26/blog/content/posts/leetcode-trapping-rain-water.md

 description: LeetCode - compute units of water trapped in an elevation map using C++, Golang and Javascript.
 date: 2021-12-19
 hashtags: ["leetcode", "algorithms", "golang", "cpp", "javascript"]
-categories: "leetcode - compute units of water trapped in an elevation map, c++, golang, javascript"
+categories: "compute units of water trapped in an elevation map, c++, golang, javascript"
 ---

 ## Problem statement